rapidsai/cloud-ml-examples/triton/kubernetes/AWS/FIL/Detailed_HPA_Setup.md

 **Note:** The rest of the demo uses `aws-cli`  [version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
 Hence some commands will be a little different from `aws-cli` version 1.
 We will also be using `helm` 3 that does not need `tiller`.

-### Step 1: Obtain the Triton FIL plugin, build the triton host container, and push to ECR
+### Step 2: Obtain the Triton Inference Server official NVIDIA image (and optionally build a custom one)

-Note: as of this writing, the [FIL backend plugin](https://github.com/triton-inference-server/fil_backend) is supported in the official [Triton Inference Server](https://ngc.nvidia.com/catalog/containers/nvidia:tritonserver) image officially available in the [NVIDIA NGC Catalog](https://ngc.nvidia.com/catalog).
+The [FIL backend plugin](https://github.com/triton-inference-server/fil_backend) is natively supported in the official [Triton Inference Server](https://ngc.nvidia.com/catalog/containers/nvidia:tritonserver) image available in the [NVIDIA NGC Catalog](https://ngc.nvidia.com/catalog).
+The images in this catalogue are the preferred way of deploying the FIL backend.
+For this example, we will use the most current image: `nvcr.io/nvidia/tritonserver:21.06.1-py3`.

+**You should skip to [**Step 3**](#Step-3:-Create-some-Triton-model-repository-entries,-or-use-the-provided-examples) if you are using the official NVIDIA image.**

-However, here, we will show how to create a custom image with FIL backend.
+For informational purpose, we will also show how to create a custom image with FIL backend below.

-#### Step 1.a: Create an ECR repository
+#### Step 2.a: Create an ECR repository

 ```shell
 aws ecr get-login-password --region ${REGION_NAME} | docker login --username AWS --password-stdin ${AWS_ACCOUNT_ID}.dkr.ecr.${REGION_NAME}.amazonaws.com